Barrow-in-Furness: Nicknames

-In the late 19th and early 20th centuries, Barrow was nicknamed "the English Chicago" because of the sudden and rapid growth in its industry, economic stature and overall size.
+In the late 19th and early 20th centuries, Barrow was nicknamed "the English Chicago" because of the sudden and rapid growth in its industry, economic stature, and overall size.
 More recently the town has been dubbed the "capital of blue-collar Britain" by The Guardian, reflecting its strong working class identity.
 Barrow is also often jokingly referred to as being at the end of the longest cul-de-sac in the country because of its isolated location at the tip of the Furness peninsula.

 History

 Early history

-Barrow and the surrounding area has been settled non-continuously for several millennia with evidence of Neolithic inhabitants on Walney Island.
+Barrow and the surrounding area have been settled non-continuously for several millennia, with evidence of Neolithic inhabitants on Walney Island.
 Despite a rich history of Roman settlement across Cumbria and the discovery of related artefacts in the Barrow area, no buildings or structures have been found to support the idea of a functioning Roman community on the Furness peninsula.
 The Furness Hoard discovery of Viking silver coins and other artefacts in 2011 provided significant archaeological evidence of Norse settlement in the early 9th century.
-Several areas of Barrow including Yarlside and Ormsgill, as well as "Barrow" and "Furness", have names of Old Norse origin.
-The Domesday Book of 1086 recorded the settlements of Hietun, Rosse and Hougenai, which are now the districts of Hawcoat, Roose and Walney respectively.
+Several areas of Barrow, including Yarlside and Ormsgill, as well as "Barrow" and "Furness", have names of Old Norse origin.
+The Domesday Book of 1086 recorded the settlements of Hietun, Rosse, and Hougenai, which are now the districts of Hawcoat, Roose, and Walney respectively.